Chernobyl disaster: Foundation protection measures

 The government commission was concerned that the molten core would burn into the earth and contaminate groundwater.
 To reduce the likelihood of this, it was decided to freeze the earth beneath the reactor, which would also stabilize the foundations.
-Using oil well drilling equipment, injection of liquid nitrogen began on 4 May.
-It was estimated that 25 t of liquid nitrogen per day would be required to keep the soil frozen at -100 C. This idea was quickly scrapped.
+Using oil-well drilling equipment, injection of liquid nitrogen began on 4 May.
+It was estimated that 25 tonnes of liquid nitrogen per day would be required to keep the soil frozen at -100 C. This idea was quickly scrapped.

-As an alternative, subway builders and coal miners were deployed to excavate a tunnel below the reactor to make room for a cooling system.
-The final makeshift design for the cooling system was to incorporate a coiled formation of pipes cooled with water and covered on top with a thin thermally conductive graphite layer.
-The graphite layer would prevent the concrete above from melting.
-This graphite cooling plate layer was to be encapsulated between two concrete layers, each 1 m thick for stabilisation.
+As an alternative, subway builders and coal miners were deployed to excavate a tunnel below the reactor that would make room for a cooling system.
+The final makeshift design for the cooling system incorporated a coiled formation of pipes cooled with water, with a thin top cover of thermally-conductive graphite.
+The graphite layer would prevent the concrete above from melting, and was to be encapsulated between two concrete layers, each 1 m thick, for stabilisation.
 This graphite-concrete "sandwich" would be similar in concept to later core catchers now part of many nuclear reactor designs.

-The graphite cooling plate and the prior nitrogen injection proposal, were not used following the drop in aerial temperatures and indicative reports that the fuel melt had stopped.
-It was later determined that the fuel had flowed three floors, with a few cubic meters coming to rest at ground level.
-The precautionary underground channel with its active cooling was deemed redundant and the excavation was filled with concrete to strengthen the foundation below the reactor.
+Following a drop in air temperatures, and reports that the fuel melt had stopped, both the graphite cooling plate and the prior nitrogen-injection proposal were abandoned.
+It was later determined that the fuel had flowed down three floors, with a few cubic meters coming to rest at ground level.
+The precautionary underground channel, with its active cooling, was deemed redundant; instead, the excavation was filled with concrete to strengthen the foundation below the reactor.

-Site cleanup

-Debris removal

-In the months after the explosion, attention turned to removing the radioactive debris from the roof.
-While the worst of the radioactive debris had remained inside what was left of the reactor, an estimated 100 tons of debris on that roof had to be removed to enable the safe construction of the "sarcophagus"—a concrete structure that would entomb the reactor and reduce radioactive dust being released.
-The initial plan was to use robots to clear the roof.
-The Soviets used approximately 60 remote-controlled robots, primarily designed for use in lunar exploration or policing work, most of them built in the Soviet Union.
-The most famous of these robots was the modified West German Police robot "Joker," a bright yellow robot.